ArianMoser/DataScience/README.md

 **Course:**               TINF16B
 **Delivery:**             18.04.2019

-The code can be found under src/auto-daten.ipynb
+The code can be found at src/auto-daten.ipynb